baloramroy/docker-study-materials/docker-commands/docker-network/01 - docker network create.md

   ```bash
   docker network create --subnet=10.10.1.0/24 --ip-range=10.10.1.10/28 my_fixed_ip_net
   ```
-  **Output:** Allows specific IP address range for containers.These are the IPs Docker will auto-assign to containers unless you manually specify an IP.\
+  **Output:** Allows specific IP address range for containers.These are the IPs Docker will auto-assign to containers unless you manually specify an IP.
-  **Purpose:** You may want to reserve the rest of the subnet for something else — e.g., another network, firewall rules, or future expansion.

 - **You can also manually assign an IP from anywhere in the subnet created earlier:**